 This design-led research focussed course will allow you to develop your own creative and intellectual thesis.
-Drawing on the strengths of The Cass in architecture, design and research, it is taught in parallel with the MArch (RIBA 2) Architecture course.
+Drawing on the strengths of our School in architecture, design and research, it is taught in parallel with the MArch (RIBA 2) Architecture course.
 The range of tutors and interests represented across studios provides a strong platform from which to develop your own MA thesis, with an option (subject to complying with RIBA 1 requirements) to transfer to the RIBA 2 course.

 Our Architecture MA degree provides you with a practical and theoretical understanding of both architecture and interior design, presenting you with a rare opportunity for high-level study of both these areas.

-The course is open to graduates of architecture, interior design and other closely related subjects and is taught in parallel with the Professional Diploma in Architecture RIBA 2.
+The course is open to graduates of architecture, interior design and other closely related subjects and is taught in parallel with the Architecture RIBA 2 MArch.

-Drawing upon the established strengths of The Cass in architecture and interior design, you’ll explore their common interest in spatial design and work within an established critical theoretical framework.
+Drawing upon the established strengths of the School in architecture and interior design, you’ll explore their common interest in spatial design and work within an established critical theoretical framework.

 The main subject areas you’ll cover are in design, history and theory.
 Each module contains complementary skills and knowledge for you to master and together they will thoroughly test your ability in this field.